 In these trying times there can be little time to stop and think.
-Counselling provides the opportunity to do so in a safe, non-judgemental environment where you can explore your thoughts and feelings and express them openly.
+Counselling provides an opportunity to do so in a non-judgemental environment where you can explore your thoughts and feelings safely and express them openly.

-When life gets difficult we tend to keep ourselves busy, without taking the time to process our thoughts and feelings.
-Unprocessed thoughts and feelings stay inside us until they are expressed and released, they can build up and weigh us down without us realising it, causing anxiety and depression, low confidence, loss of self and low self esteem.
+When life gets difficult we tend to keep ourselves busy, without taking the time to consider thoughts and feelings.
+Thoughts and feelings stay inside us until they are expressed and released.
+They can build up and weigh us down without us realising it, causing anxiety and depression, low confidence, loss of self and low self esteem.

 Most of us struggle with something at some point, and tend to get by by telling ourselves that there are people much worse off than we are, and that we should just get on with it.
 We don't give ourselves permission to feel, or the same compassion that we give to others.
-Sometimes we avoid what we know we have to face because it is too hard to go there.
+Sometimes we avoid what we know we have to face because it is can feel overwhelming.

 Training, qualifications & experience

 I think it is important to first let you know that I have lived a life of making mistakes and being judged by others.
 I have experienced grief, loss, regret and difficulty.
 I believe that this, alongside years of training is what qualifies me to be able to help you, and is how I can show you empathy without judgement.

 I have undertaken the following training courses:-